-Continued Example: Division C's 4^{th} ranked team is Determined, then, with 1971 > 1914 > 1564.
+Continued Example: For the A-Playoffs, Division3's $4^{th}$ ranked team is Determined, then, with 1971 > 1914 > 1564.

 3. If the team which is Determined was counted for Proportion, is eligible, and accepted by the Spring Business Meeting, allocate a Playoff Spot to them.
 Otherwise skip over this Determined team.